Gayatrimurali/AIW-Infra-Migration/Labfiles/ms-spl-migrate-linux-servers-to-azure-hol3-ex2.md

-## Lab 01: Migrate Linux Servers from Hyper-V to Azure
+# Lab 01: Migrate Linux Servers from Hyper-V to Azure

-#### Duration: 45 minutes
+### Estimated Duration: 4 hours

-### Exercise 1: Migrating your apps and your data, leveraging Microsoft services and tools like Azure Migrate, the Azure Hybrid Benefit, and other tools and programs
+## Exercise 1: Migrating your apps and your data, leveraging Microsoft services and tools like Azure Migrate, the Azure Hybrid Benefit, and other tools and programs

 ### Task 1: Review your on-prem Hyper-V Linux Server and OSS DB

 In this task, you will access the Hyper-V Manager to start and connect to the redhat VM, which contains an OSS Database.
 You'll log into this Red Hat server, preparing it for migration to Azure using Azure Migrate.

-1. Go to **Start** button in the VM, search for **Hyper-V Manager** there and select it.

-    > You can also open the **Hyper-v manager** by clicking on the icon that is present in the taskbar.
+1. Select **Hyper-V Manager** from the taskbar at the bottom.

     ![Screenshot of Hyper-V Manager, with the 'Hyper-V Manager' action highlighted.](Images/hyper-v-manager.png "Hyperv Manager")

 1. In Hyper-V Manager, select **HOSTVMS<inject key="DeploymentID" enableCopy="false" />**.
-You should now see the **redhat** VM and 6 other VMs that we are going to use in other HOLs.
+You should now see the **redhat** VM and 6 other VMs present.

     ![Screenshot of Hyper-V Manager on the SmartHotelHost.](Images/upd-redhatnew.png "Hyper-V Manager")